Blog – Posted on Tuesday, Feb 04

 16. Before We Were Free by Julia Alvarez

 Growing up is turbulent.
-It’s not a coincidence that so many bildungsroman novels have become bestselling classics.
+It’s not a coincidence that so many young adult books have become bestselling classics.
 For Anita de la Torre, adolescence has been anything but carefree.
 Before We Were Free follows the story of twelve year-old Anita living in the Dominican Republic of the 1960s.
 There, she faces plenty of struggles: most of her family now lives in the US, her uncle has disappeared, her dad has been receiving mysterious phone calls, and her family is suspected of opposing the country’s dictator — a dangerous accusation to live under.
 Through all this, Anita struggles to come into her own and to find moments when she can truly be carefree.

 17. Blood Water Paint by Joy McCullough